 Oppland is ideally suited for leisure activities, sports and recreation, both summer and winter.

-every municipality you will find links to Local Directory.
+In every municipality you will find links to Local Directory.
 This will give you information ON whats happen localy in the municipality even Job vacancy.

 GoNorway will present companies which have challenging job, development and career prospects in their organizations.
 In every municipality you will find links to companies offer Job opportunity.

-The choice of different activities in Norway such as Golf, Skiing, Cycling, Cruising, Fishing, Stave churches etc.
+The choice of different activities in Norway such as Fjords, Golf, Skiing, Cycling, Cruising, Fishing, Stave churches etc.

 You can see Video from Norway and from all the Countys.